XingyuZhou989/blog/about.md

 I am Xingyu Zhou (周星宇), a PhD student at the Ohio State University.
 This is my [Academic page](http://xingyuzhou.org).

-I hope that I would have time to update regularly here, either in English or Chinese. :smile:
+I hope that I would have time to update regularly here, either in English or Chinese.

 **Less is more..**